 Swai fish producers do not practice a regular breeding program.
 Instead, they use the same broods and their offspring as broodstock every year.
+Therefore, it is not sustainable seafood.
 Inbreeding results in abnormal growth, reduced fertility, low disease resistance, and loss of variability (10).

 2. Environmental Risks